Redocly/redocly-cli/.github/CONTRIBUTING.md

 You will need [Node.js](http://nodejs.org) at `v12.0.0+`.

-After cloning the repo, run:
+After forking the repo, run:

 ```bash
 $ npm install # or npm i